temmy222/TOUGHREACT-pre-and-post-processing/README.md

 simulations.
 The code is inteded for users conversant with PYTHON and PYTOUGH

 # Installing TOUGHREACT-Pre-and-Post-Processing
-This code at present requires no installations Users can clone or download the codes and manipulate as they wish.
+This code at present requires no installations.
+Users can clone or download the codes and manipulate as they wish.
 The code is under development and therefore collaborations are welcome

 # More information: